-Passenger (Passport id INTEGER PRIMARY KEY, Name VARCHAR (50) Not NULL, Age Integer Not NULL, Sex Char, Address VARCHAR (50) Not NULL);
+Passenger (Passport\ id INTEGER PRIMARY KEY, Name VARCHAR (50) Not NULL, Age Integer Not NULL, Sex Char, Address VARCHAR (50) Not NULL);

 a.
-Write a Insert Trigger to check the Passport_id is exactly six digits or not.
+Write an Insert Trigger to check if the Passport\id is exactly six digits or not.

 b.
-Write a trigger on passenger to display messages '1 Record is inserted', '1 record is deleted', '1 record is updated' when insertion, deletion and updation are done on passenger respectively.
+Write a trigger on passenger to display messages '1 Record is inserted', '1 record is deleted', '1 record is updated' when insertion, deletion and updating are done on passenger respectively.

-9. Procedures and functions
+9.Procedures and functions